golemfactory/golem-wiki/Products/Brass-Beta/gWASM.md

 In this quick tutorial you will

 * Install latest release of Golem
+* Install Rustlang and emscripten
-* Download latest gWASM runner backend
+* Download latest gWASM runner (Command line tool for running gWasm compatible apps locally, via Golem Unlimited or via Brass Golem.)
 * Run simple `hello world` task

 ---